 As a student at RC, you have the opportunity to receive alert messages via your mobile phone.
 Sign up here.

 In the event of campus closure, evening classes will be canceled by 3:00 p.m. that day (situation permitting).

 Listen to WWJ, 950 AM or WXYZ, Channel 7 for Rochester College closures.

-Make certain your vehicle is reliable and if not have a “Plan B” just in case your car has reliability issues.
+Make certain your vehicle is reliable and if not, have a “Plan B” just in case your car has reliability issues.

 Advertise for other commuting students in your area to share a ride.

-Check out these resources:
+Check out this resource: